fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 {{% hint info %}}
 Supabase also has a table editor that gives you a GUI to create the schema for your database.
-However, when writing instructions like this it is simpler just to provide the DDL.
+However, when writing instructions like this, it is simpler just to provide the DDL.
 {{% /hint %}}